shargon/design-notes/DN00 - The Design Note Process​.md

 opportunity to influence the decisions.
 On the other hand, the content of a usage guide or the implementation details of a user interface screen would not likely require the design note process.
-These tasks may benefit from other design artifacts -- such as wireframe mockups provided by a designer to guide the development of a user interface screen.
+These tasks may benefit from other design artifacts -- such as wire frame mockups provided by a designer to guide the development of a user interface screen.
 However, such artifacts would be outside the scope of the design note process.